Daniela Rhodes: Career and research

 Daniela Rhodes has made many fundamental contributions to understanding the structure and function of nucleic acids and their biologically important interactions with many different proteins.
 Her work combines biochemical analyses with direct structural determination.
 She determined the structures of a number of important protein-DNA complexes involved in transcription, such as zinc-fingers and nuclear hormone receptors.
 She has provided some of the first structural information on telomeric proteins, such as yeast Rap1p and human TRF1 and TRF2 and their complexes with DNA.
 Throughout her career she has made many contributions to the understanding of chromatin structure and function.
 She was involved in determining the structure of the nucleosome core particle, has worked on transcriptionally active chromatin and more recently on the higher order 30nm structure of chromatin.
 Her research continues to focus on understanding how the structure of chromatin is involved in transcriptional regulation and how telomeres are involved in preserving chromosome integrity.

 She joined the School of Biological Sciences at Nanyang Technological University (NTU), in Singapore, as professor in September 2011 and was additionally appointed professor at the Lee Kong Chian School of Medicine in September 2012.
 In April 2014 she was appointed Director of the newly formed Nanyang Institute of Structural Biology.

+Daniela left NTU in 2020 and is an Emeritus Scientist at the Laboratory of Molecular Biology.